wynn5a/go-leetcode/README.md

 ## TODO

-* add a README for each solution and explain it.
+* Add a README for each solution and explain it.